GetSights/GetSights.github.io/README.md

 # GetSights.github.io
-Privacy and Policy for GetSights app
+Privacy and Policy for GetSights app at https://getsights.github.io